Greek Orzo Pasta Salad (Mediterranean Fresh)

 Preparation Methods

-Cooking Orzo Al Dente: Cooking orzo to an al dente texture is crucial for the salad's overall texture.
-It should be firm to the bite but not hard.
-Test a few pieces before removing from heat.
+Cooking Orzo Al Dente: Cooking orzo to al dente is crucial for texture.
+This means it should be firm to the bite.
+To achieve this, boil it in salted water and taste a piece a minute before the package instructions suggest.

 Step 1: Prepare Ingredients